 “Historic Marietta is the heart of the county.
 It contains a lot of the city's historic homes, Kennesaw Mountain and National Battlefield, and the historic Marietta Square, which is a thriving destination full of restaurants, entertainment, and shops,” says Ramsey.

-You can nab a smaller, Craftsman-style home for under $300,000 in Historic Marietta.
-Or, you can purchase an enormous Colonial style mansion built in the 1800s for $1,000,000+.
+You can nab a smaller, Craftsman-style home, or you can purchase an enormous Colonial-style mansion built in the 1800s.
 But it’s not just the houses that are old here.

-Where will I find apartments in Marietta, GA?
+4. Where can you find apartments in Marietta, GA?

 While most residents of Marietta are homeowners, there are some apartments and home rentals available.
 However, Ramsey warns, “as soon as they hit the market, they are gone.”